fabiog1901/dbworkload/README.md

 ### Step 1 - init the workload

 Make sure your **CockroachDB** cluster or **PostgreSQL** server is up and running.
+Please note: this guide assumes the database server and dbworkload are both runnining locally and can communicate with each other via `localhost`.

 Connect to the SQL prompt and execute the DDL statements in the `bank.sql` file.
 In CockroachDB, you can simply run